mosip/registration/registration-processor/pre-processor/registration-processor-securezone-notification-stage/README.md

 <to uri="${mosip.base.url}/registrationprocessor/v1/securezone/notification" />
 ```
 ## Operations in Securezone Notification Stage
 registration-processor-securezone-notification-stage acts as a connector between "DMZ zone" and "secure zone".
 This stage publishes a rest endpoint which is being called from dmz camel bridge to transfer the message to secure zone for further processing.
-The stage will route the message to next stage(as configured in camel xml) upon receiving, for further processing.
+The stage will route the message to next stage(as configured in camel xml) upon receiving it.
 This stage does not have any business logic related to packet processing.